 - Review supplies made to and received from other VAT registered contractors to establish where these will be subject to a reverse charge from 1 March 2021

 - Obtain notification from customers that they are an end user and confirmation of their VAT registration and CIS status, without notification that they are an end user they must be treated as though they are not an end user

-- Move to monthly VAT returns if you are no longer a net payer of VAT.
+- Consider whether it is appropriate to move to monthly VAT returns if no longer a net payer of VAT.

 - Cease the Cash Accounting Scheme if supplies fall under the DRC

 - Review the suitability of the Flat rate scheme for your business

-- Get suppliers to purchase goods and materials where their services to you fall under the DRC to alleviate the need to fund VAT payments on the goods and materials.
+- Consider whether it is appropriate to arrange for suppliers to purchase goods and materials where their services to you fall under the DRC to alleviate the need to fund VAT payments on the goods and materials.

 Your next steps

 For more information on this development and any other VAT issues affecting construction, land and property, get in touch with your usual BDO contact or one of our VAT specialists shown above.

 See also this recording of our BDO webinar on the new domestic reverse charge regime for construction services.